aws-solutions/media-services-application-mapper/docs/MEDIALIVE_WORKFLOW_WIZARD.md

 # Monitoring a live streaming workflow created by the MediaLive wizard

 MediaLive now has a [Workflow Wizard](https://docs.aws.amazon.com/medialive/latest/ug/wizard.html) that guides the user in creating a live streaming workflow.
-The resources created by the wizard get tagged with the `MSAM-diagram` and `MSAM-tile` keys with the workflow name as values (see MSAM's [resource tagging doc](RESOURCE_TAGS.md)).
-MSAM uses these tags to automatically create a diagram and tile that can then be used to monitor the workflow.
+The resources created by the wizard get tagged with the `MSAM-Diagram` and `MSAM-Tile` keys with the workflow name as values (see MSAM's [resource tagging doc](RESOURCE_TAGS.md)).
+MSAM uses these tags to automatically create a diagram and tile that contain all the resources of the workflow.
+The generated diagram and tile can then be used to monitor the workflow for problems.

-Here, we'll show you the end-to-end process of creating a live streaming workflow using the MediaLive Workflow Wizard, and monitoring it with MSAM.
+This document will show you the end-to-end process of creating a live streaming workflow using the MediaLive Workflow Wizard and monitoring it with MSAM.

 ## Create a live streaming workflow
 Navigate to the MediaLive console's [Workflow Wizard](https://us-west-2.console.aws.amazon.com/medialive/home?region=us-west-2#!/workflows).